blaisedias/jivelite/README.customisation.md

 * W is display width
 * H is display height

-The contents of `<W>x<H>` are used to further refine *Now Playing* style and should be copied from
-* `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlaying.json` and then modified to suit.

-**Only copy those parts that need modification.**

 ### allstyles
 The entries under *allstyles* are a convenience method to specify values for fields that the user would want to apply to all Now Playing styles.
 This should only be colours and font sizes.
-Changing font sizes is best done using the UI.
+In general changing font sizes is best done using the UI.

-For example the following extract changes the colours of all text fields for all *Now Playing* styles
+The following example changes the colours of all text fields for all *Now Playing* styles
 ```
     "allstyles": {
             "npalbumgroup": {